ItharDev/RPG-Viewer-Client/README.md

     ```
     chmod +x RPG-Viewer.x86_64
     ```
-- Without this, your terminal will just shrug and say, "Permission denied."
+- Without this, your terminal will say Permission denied.

 ## Connecting to a Server

-To connect the RPG Viewer Client to a server, you must have a running instance of the [RPG Viewer Server](https://github.com/ItharDev/RPG-Viewer-Server) and know its IP address and port.
+To connect the Client to a Server, you must have a running instance of the [RPG Viewer Server](https://github.com/ItharDev/RPG-Viewer-Server) and know its IP address and port.

 Open the connection field by clicking the **Settings** button in the top left corner of the application.
 Enter the server address in the format `<ip:port>`, for example: